-In the fall of 2017, MDSGC announced a special call for proposals to support interns during the following summer.
+In the fall of 2017 and 2018, MDSGC announced a special call for proposals to support interns during the following summer.
 The announcement is preserved here to give guidance to prospective proposers about MDSGC’s desired proposal characteristics.
 Support for interns is an area of emphasis for MDSGC; prospective mentors with appropriate projects are encouraged to submit a proposal along the lines described below at any time.

 Projects may be in any STEM area with relevance to NASA’s missions or future workforce needs.
 Preference will be given to proposals with strong NASA connections, including collaboration with NASA scientists or engineers, research associated with past, present or future NASA missions, and general aerospace or space science relevance.
-Each proposal may request support for 1-2 students.
+A typical proposal will request support for 1-2 students.
 This opportunity is primarily intended for undergraduate level students, but applications to support high-school or graduate interns can be considered on a case-by-case basis.

-Proposals must be submitted to email@example.com no later than December 31, 2017.
-Decisions will be announced in late January 2018.
+Proposals should be submitted to email@example.com no later than December 31 so that decisions can be announced in late January or early February.